 For instance what did she do at school that you can draw a parallel to in her adult life?

-There’s a fine line to tread here between well observed comedy and lines that will come across as mean and uncomfortable.
-The humour needs to be inclusive where the bride and groom will be laughing just as much as the other guests.
+There’s a fine line to tread here between well meaning comedy and lines that will come across as unkind and awkward.
+The humour needs to include everybody, where the happy couple will be giggling just as much as the other guests.

 Unlike the best man, this is fair game for the dad.
 Just keep it light and don’t go into any detail.
 Referring disparagingly to former loves by their cars, hair styles or accents etc can work wonders.